British Rail Class 423: 4 VEG units

 In 1978 12 units, nos.
-7788-7799, were fitted with extra luggage racks by removing the squabs and backs from certain seats and reclassified as Class 427 4 VEG units.
+7788-7799, were fitted with extra luggage racks by removing the squabs and cushions from certain seats and reclassified as Class 427 4 VEG units.
 The units were renumbered into the range 7901-7912 in the same sequence.
 These units were dedicated to the Gatwick Express services from London Victoria to Gatwick Airport.
 Externally these units were marked by an orange/yellow (dayglo) coloured band at cantrail level with lettering 'London-Gatwick express service'.
 They were used on Victoria to Bognor Regis services attached at the rear from Victoria and detached at Gatwick Airport so that airline passengers did not have to rush to get off the train.
 The unit then attached to the front of an Up Bognor Regis service back to Victoria.

 In 1984 they were replaced on this service by Class 73 electro-diesel locomotives operating in push-pull with Class 488 coaching sets and Class 489 luggage vans.
 The twelve units were then converted back to standard sets, and regained their original unit numbers.